In April 2020, I ran a small SEO experiment with a blog post and transformed a long-form article into a topic cluster (also called content hub).

 Firstly, it offers the reader an organized view of a topic.
 The reader can start from the beginning and go through all the sub-content to get a comprehensive understanding of the main topic.

-Also, each subpage can be viewed independently of the rest of the hub.
+Also, each cluster page can be viewed independently of the rest of the hub.

 For instance, if you create a cluster about “SEO Best Practice“, you could offer a subpage about “Link Building“.
-Someone could be only interested in this topic and ignore the rest of the hub.
+Someone could be only interested in this blog post and ignore the rest of the hub.

 The second purpose of topic cluster is to be optimized for search engines.

-Let’s called it SEO Topic Clusters: a group of page is linked together that helps the bot crawling a site and get a better understanding of what topics are covered.
+Let’s called it SEO Topic Clusters: a group of pages linked together that helps the bot crawling a site and get a better understanding of what topics are covered.

-Each subpage is more aligned with the user intent.
+Each cluster page is more aligned with the user intent.
 Each page targets a precise set of keywords and drives particular traffic (or answer a specific search intent.)